ZijieZhaoMMHW/m_mhw1.0/an_example.md

 ```

 Determination of suitable groups of kmeans is an important step.
 Here we use a correlation - based method to determine a suitable number of clusters.
 As more nodes were included, the generated patterns were reconstructed into a dataset with the same size as the original data by duplicating each pattern based on its allocated temporal data; the correlations between these two datasets were then calculated.
-The final map size of the SOM was determined as that size at which the correlation tended to a constant.
+The final map size of the kmeans was determined as that size at which the correlation tended to a constant.

 ```